 Reisinger Conservatory of Music Handbook

-- It is very important that you have your student sign the agreement to practice that is included on the tuition agreement.
+• It is very important that you have your student sign the agreement to practice that is included on the tuition agreement.
 This will show them the importance of their commitment.
-Signed agreements need to be returned to Reisinger Conservatory of Music.
+Signed agreements need to be returned to Reisinger Conservatory of Music before the first lesson.

 Maintain your musical space

-- Be sure the piano area is well-lit.
+• Be sure the practice area is well-lit.

 Student Expectations and Responsibilities

-- Remember to complete all of your assignments that the teacher has given to you.
-Student assignments are clearly marked with post-it-notes.
+• Remember to complete all of your assignments that the teacher has given to you.
+Student assignments are clearly marked.

-- If you do not understand, please be sure to ask your teacher to explain again.
+• If you do not understand, please be sure to ask your teacher to explain again.
 In order for you to practice more effectively, we want you to understand.
-Teacher cell phone and E-mail are on the student binder.
+Teacher cell phone and E-mail have been provided.

-- Cell phones are not allowed at the lesson unless we are using them for learning songs.
+• Cell phones are not allowed at the lesson unless your instructor requests you to bring them..

 Teacher Expectations and Responsibilities

 Students are expected to attend all of the scheduled lessons.
 If you must cancel a lesson please give a 24 hour notice.
 Students are encouraged to attend all lessons each semester.
 A specific lesson time has been reserved for each student.
 Please plan lesson times accordingly.
 Students who attend lessons regularly excel and grow a deep love of music.
-Reisinger Conservatory of Music has a 40 private lessons per year of which you are billed in 12 equal installments.
-In addition, many group lessons are offered during the year.
+Reisinger Conservatory of Music has a 38 private lessons per year of which you are billed in 12 equal installments.
+In addition there are 6-8 group lessons per year.

 Illness & Misc.

-Students who are ill should not come to piano lessons.
-I reserve the right to send a student home if they arrive sick.
-If a student has head lice or any other communicable issue, they need to stay home until that issue is resolved.
+Students who are ill should not come to lessons.
+We reserve the right to send a student home if they arrive sick.
+If a student has head lice or any other communicable issue, they need to stay home until the issue is resolved.

-Because specific times are set aside for specific students, a student who does not attend a lesson will simply miss the benefit of that lesson.
-I will then use that time or other times to plan for the student’s progress, locate materials etc. Please be assured that your tuition pays for far more than the time spent with your child.
-(See Where Do My Tuition Dollars Go?) below for more details.
-There are no refunds, discounts or makeup’s given unless I am unable to teach the promised number of lessons.
+Because specific times are set aside for each student, a student who does not attend a lesson will simply miss the benefit of that lesson.
+The instructor will then use that time or other times to plan for the student’s progress, locate materials etc. Please be assured that your tuition pays for far more than the time spent with your child.
+There are no refunds, discounts or makeup’s given unless the instructor is unable to teach the promised number of lessons.